AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

     QiServerUrl = "PLACEHOLDER_REPLACE_WITH_QI_SERVER_URL"
 ```

-You will need to replace `resource`, `authority`, `appId`, and `appKey`.
+You must replace `resource`, `authority`, `appId`, and `appKey` with the appropriate values provided by OSIsoft.
 The `authItems` array is passed to the `QiClient` constructor.

-This Python sample uses raw OAuth 2 calls to obtain an authentication token.
-The other samples use libraries from Microsoft that handles token acquisition, caching, and refreshing, but such a library is not available for Python at this time.
+This Python sample in this topic uses raw OAuth 2 calls to obtain an authentication token.
+The other samples use libraries from Microsoft that handles token acquisition, caching, and refreshing, but such a library is not currently available for Python.

 During initialization, `QiClient` makes the following calls: